 based on L’Institut de Beauté by Alfred Capus, 1913

-One woman’s bumpy road to awareness, paved with wit and charm.
+Paris, 1913.
+One woman’s bumpy road to success, paved with wit and charm.

 THE COUNTRY WIFE